 It was initially envisioned that we would be able to take information from the Ecosystem Diversity Basin Matter about the types and extent of wetlands that received environmental water together with hydrological outputs about timing, extent and duration of inundation to predict outcomes at a variety of aquatic ecosystems that received Commonwealth environmental water but were not monitored.
 This has proven to be difficult due to very little available information about the hydrological regimes and ecology at unmonitored sites.
-At this stage, therefore, this analysis is limited to a smaller number of locations, where we have better information about the number of plants and animal species that are likely to occur and therefore potential benefit arising from Commonwealth environmental water.
+Therefore, this analysis, and associated conceptual models is replaced with information limited to a smaller number of locations, where we have better information about the number of plants and animal species that are likely to occur and therefore potential benefit arising from Commonwealth environmental water.
 These important wetland sites (DIWA and Ramsar Sites) were listed for their high biodiversity values and the effects of Commonwealth environmental water on diversity at these locations provides a good representation of the effects Basin wide.